reactjs/react.dev/beta/src/content/learn/state-as-a-snapshot.md

 </Sandpack>

 Add an `alert` to the click handler.
-When the light is green and says "Walk," clicking the button should say "Stop is next."
-When the light is red and says "Stop," clicking the button should say "Walk is next."
+When the light is green and says "Walk", clicking the button should say "Stop is next".
+When the light is red and says "Stop", clicking the button should say "Walk is next".

 Does it make a difference whether you put the `alert` before or after the `setWalk` call?